Australians understand the importance of giving generously to help people in need.

-Since 2012, as part of a broader program, 74 scholarships have been offered for Palestinians to study post-graduate degrees in Australia, and a significant focus is on those employed by the Palestinian Authority.
-The scholarships cover a return airfare, the tuition fees, and some living allowances.
+Since 2011, scholarships have been offered for Palestinians to study post-graduate degrees in Australia, and a significant focus is on those employed by the Palestinian Authority.
+There are currently around 12 scholarships offered each year and in 2021-2023 were allocated $2 million.

-- Increase its financial commitment to UNRWA by at least $30 million and contribute generously to UNRWA’s periodic calls for emergency funding;
+- Increase funding to UNRWA to at least $40 million a year through multi-level agreements and contribute generously to UNRWA’s calls for emergency funding;